brn-dev/SecretPalpatine/README.md

 Angulardart + [SocketIO-Client-Dart](https://github.com/rikulo/socket.io-client-dart)

 ## Structure
-* sh-client: The client app for the game
+* sp_client: The client app for the game
-* sh-server: Manages the clients and the communication between the clients
+* sp_server: Manages the clients and the communication between the clients
-* sh-shared: A package which provides some models and other data to the other two packages listed above.
+* sp_shared: A package which provides some models and other data to the other two packages listed above.